Rise Up or Die!: The Struggle Against the Genocide of Black People in Brazil

 About THE AUTHOR

-Andréia Beatriz Silva dos Santos is a cofounder and main organizers of Reja ou Será Morto/Reaja ou Será Morta (Rise Up or Die!).
+Andreia Beatriz Silva dos Santos is a cofounder and main organizer of Reaja ou Será Morto/Reaja ou Será Morta (Rise Up or Die!).
 She is trained as a medical doctor.

-Hamilton Borges dos Santos is a cofounder and main organizers of Reja ou Será Morto/Reaja ou Será Morta (Rise Up or Die!); Hamilton is a poet, writer, amateur gardener.
+Hamilton Borges dos Santos is a cofounder and main organizer of Reaja ou Será Morto/Reaja ou Será Morta (Rise Up or Die!).
+Hamilton is a poet, writer, and amateur gardener.

 Joy James, Ebenezer Fitch Professor of Humanities at Williams College, is the author of New Bones Abolition: Captive Maternal Agency and the (After)life of Erica Garner.
 Her recent titles include In Pursuit of Revolutionary Love and Beyond Cop City.
 James’s numerous political theory articles on policing, prisons, abolitions, feminisms; and anti-Black racism include “The Womb of Western Theory,” an exploration of the Captive Maternal.